Bosonic content of three-fermion highest-spin states: A numerical example: The lowest-energy electronic state of the lithium atom

 are also of interest.
 In general, their computation involves numerical quadratures.
 E.g., in the case of $\mathcal{D}_{32}(\mathbf{r}_1)$ that pertains to the shape $S_{32} = (x_1-x_2)(x_1-x_3)(x_2-x_3)$, integrals of the type

 where $F(x_1,x_2,x_3)$ is a combination of exponential functions with arguments given by quadratic forms in $x_1$, $x_2$, and $x_3$, have to be evaluated.

 Inspection of Table~\ref{tabconv} reveals the rapid convergence of the shape-block contributions $\{ w_i \}$ to $\Psi$ with the length $\mathcal{N}$ of the expansion~(\ref{a1}) that rivals that of the electronic energy $\langle \Psi | \hat H | \Psi \rangle$.
 Although surprising at first glance, it demonstrates the relative insensitivity of these contributions to the behavior of $\Psi$ in the vicinities of the electron-electron coalescence points that is poorly reproduced by the ECGs.
 However, the most important feature of the data compiled in Table~\ref{tabconv} is the predominance of just three shape blocks, namely the 2nd, 7th, and 9th, that together contribute over 86\% to $\Psi$.
 Their next two most important counterparts (namely the 4th and 10th ones) contribute almost 13\%, leaving only ca.\ 0.6\% for the remaining 6 shape blocks.
+To be explicit, $99.4$\% of the spectral weight of the practically exact Li wave function $\Psi$ expressed in our basis of $1278$ correlated Gaussians can be meaningfully rewritten as

+where the block functions $\Xi_k$~\eqref{a3} are fixed (Fourier-like) transforms of $\Psi$.
 In other words, the wave function with extremely complex dependencies on the positions of electrons can be condensed with only a minor loss of information to 5 blocks comprising a total of 21 shapes---a truly remarkable compact description (Fig.~\ref{fig_blocks}).
 As expected, the contributions conform to the symmetry of $\Psi$ (i.e., $w_0=w_3$, $w_6=w_8$, and $w_7=w_9$).
 Due to the presence of the core $1s$ orbital in the Slater determinant that provides the zeroth-order approximation of $\Psi$, the one-electron density $\rho(\mathbf{r}_1)$ is almost spherically symmetric at short distances from the nucleus (Fig.~\ref{fig_bosons}a).
 In contrast, the bosonic densities exhibit complicated angular dependences.
 For example, the equidensity contours of the symmetry-equivalent $\mathcal{D}_{32}(\mathbf{r}_1)$ and $\mathcal{D}_{26}(\mathbf{r}_1)$ are cigar-shaped (Figs.~\ref{fig_bosons}b and~\ref{fig_bosons}c), whereas those of $\mathcal{D}_{23}(\mathbf{r}_1)$ have shapes resembling two joined tetragonal-pyramid variants of \emph{zongzi} rice cakes (Fig.~\ref{fig_bosons}d).
-As expected from the discussion in Sect.~\ref{sec4} above, $\mathcal{D}_{23}(\mathbf{r}_1)$ does not have cylindrical symmetry.
+As expected from the discussion in Appendix~\ref{altclass}, $\mathcal{D}_{23}(\mathbf{r}_1)$ does not have cylindrical symmetry.